bosnet/sebak/.github/pull_request_template.md

 * Filling out the template is required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
 * All new code requires tests to ensure against regressions.
 * If this PR is related to github issues, please mention them in descriptions
 * Test coverage should increase monotonically.
-If coverage percentage is lower than master, add more unit test cases.
+If coverage percentage is lower than master, add more test cases.

 ### Github Issue
 <!--